Modric among star-studded Croatia World Cup squad

 Liverpool defender Dejan Lovren and Juventus forward Mario Mandzukic also figure in an experienced group which includes just three players with fewer than 10 caps.

-Though beaten 2-0 by Brazil in a friendly at Anfield, Croatia's depth of talent will have it confident of atoning for a disappointing exit in the group stage in 2014.
+Though beaten 2-0 by Brazil in a friendly at Anfield on Sunday, Croatia's depth of talent will have them confident of atoning for a disappointing exit in the group stage in 2014.

-Croatia's first Group D fixture in Russia is against Nigeria before meetings with Argentina and Iceland five days later.
+Their first Group D fixture in Russia is against Nigeria on June 16 before meetings with Argentina on June 21 and Iceland five days later.

 Croatia's final 23-man World Cup squad in full: